 Oregon Eviction Notice

 An Oregon eviction notice is a formal document that a landlord provides to a tenant to inform them of a lease violation or noncompliance with the rental agreement.
-This notice outlines the reason for the eviction and specifies the time frame within which the tenant must remedy the situation or vacate the property.
-If the tenant fails to comply, the landlord may proceed with legal action to evict them through the court system.
+Furthermore, this notice outlines the reason for the eviction and specifies the time frame within which the tenant must remedy the situation or vacate the property.
+Additionally, if the tenant fails to comply, the landlord may proceed with legal action to evict them through the court system.

 Oregon Eviction Notice